The Devastating Toll of COVID-19

 The COVID-19 pandemic is driving millions of people into hunger and poverty.
 Four countries are already in the grip of famine and will starve without food assistance.
 We need your help to save their lives.

-New data about the coronavirus is shocking: Its impact on human lives and the global economy has doubled the number of severely hungry people to 272M.
+New data about the coronavirus is shocking: Its impact on human lives and the global economy doubled the number of severely hungry people to 272M.
 The U.N.
-World Food Programme is undertaking the biggest response in its history to serve 109M of them.
+World Food Programme is undertaking the biggest response in its history to serve up to 120M of them.

 people are facing severe hunger due to COVID-19

 men, women and children are on the brink of famine